SQream/sqream_docs/guides/operations/setup/installing_monit.rst

 Overview
 ==============================

+Monit is a free open source supervision utility for managing and monitoring Unix and Linux.
+Monit lets you view system status directly from the command line or from a native HTTP web server.
+Monit can be used to conduct automatic maintenance and repair, such as executing meaningful causal actions in error situations.

+SQream uses Monit as a watchdog utility, but you can use any other utility that provides the same or similar functionality.

 The **Installing Monit** procedures describes how to install, configure, and start Monit.

 You can install Monit in one of the following ways: